 Finding out that you may be the heir to mineral rights is confusing for many people.
 What are “mineral rights,” anyhow?
 Are they real?
 Are they valuable?
 How did I inherit them?
-Find answers to these questions below, and contact a knowledgeable and experienced estate investigator for help establishing ownership of oil, gas and mineral rights or other legal interests.
+Find answers to these questions below in regards to inherited mineral rights, and contact a knowledgeable and experienced estate investigator for help establishing ownership of oil, gas and mineral rights or other legal interests.

 What are mineral rights?

 The term “mineral rights” describes the ownership rights to materials under the ground.
 In some cases, a person can own mineral rights to land where they do not own the surface rights, or the rights to occupy and use the property above ground-level.
 Mineral rights give the owner the right to drill for and sell any oil, water, or precious minerals that can be found underground.
 Some property owners opt to separate their interest in the land’s mineral rights from the surface rights, and can pass down that interest to their heirs.

 Are mineral rights valuable?